Overhang seat: Allow the overhang

 A party is allowed to keep any overhang seats it wins, but other parties are still awarded the same number of seats that they are entitled to.
 This means that a party with overhang seats has more seats than its entitlement.
 The New Zealand Parliament uses this system; one extra seat was added in the 2005 election and 2011 election, and two extra seats in the 2008 election.
-This system was also used in the German Bundestag until 2013, when Germany switched to a fully compensatory system.
+This system was also used in the German Bundestag until 2013.

 Compensating the overhang

 Other parties may be given additional list seats (sometimes called "balance seats" or leveling seats) lest they be disadvantaged.
 This preserves the same ratio between parties as was established in the election.
 It also increases the size of the legislature, as overhang seats are added, and there may also be extra list seats added to counteract them.
-This system results is less proportional than full compensation, as the party with the overhang is still receiving a "bonus" above its proportional entitlement.
-After the Federal Constitutional Court of Germany ruled in 2008 that the established implementation of Option 1 was unconstitutional (because in rare instances, it allowed votes to negatively affect the number of seats for a given party, contradicting the voter's will - see below), full compensation of overhang seats is applied as of 2013 in the German Bundestag by providing for the first time for the creation of balancing seats.
-However, as the implementation of the system to equalize overhang seats led to a drastic increase of the size of the Bundestag, there have been ongoing reform efforts ever since.
+The result of this system is less proportional than full compensation, as the party with the overhang is still receiving a "bonus" above its proportional entitlement.
+After the Federal Constitutional Court of Germany ruled in 2008 that allowing uncompensated overhang seats was unconstitutional (because in rare instances, it allowed votes to negatively affect the number of seats for a given party, contradicting the voter's will), leveling seats were introduced for the 2013 election and also used in those of 2017 and 2021.